Under Construction.

 2023—2024

-I joined Giftogram to lead design for their HR-focused employee incentive platform.
-I jumped straight in and helped the team organize a design-to-dev workflow, conducted user research, built relationships with customer service, and met regularly with senior leaders to discuss our roadmap.
+As the lead designer for an employee rewards platform, I created a new design-to-dev workflow, conducted user research, worked closely with customer service, and participated regularly in roadmap meetings.
 I identified several areas for UX improvement, including the primary purchasing flow and first time experience.

-At this point in my career, I wanted a stable long-term role.
-Despite my plans, I was laid off (a new experience for me) during a tough job market.
+At this point in my career, I wanted a long-term role.
+Despite my plans, I was laid off (a new experience) during a tough job market.
+I consistently received positive feedback during my tenure.

 Sabbatical